cs1302uga/cs1302-tutorials/packages.md

    The error message clearly states that the `HelloWorld` class containing the `main` method could not be found or loaded.

-   Now try running the program again, specifying the class path using `-cp`:
+   Now try running the program again, specifying the location of the default package where our compiled code resides.
+   Since we compiled the class into the 'src' directory, 'src' is the default package for our compiled code (for now).
+   Execute the following command to specify the class path:

    ```
    $ java -cp src HelloWorld